George King (botanist): Personal life and last years

 King married Jane Anne Nicol (1845-1898) in 1868.
 Jane fell ill and died on the way back to Britain in 1898, which was a blow to King.
 In the following years King lost an eye due to a ruptured blood vessel, and increasing fell ill.
 He reflected on the history of botany in India at the 69th meeting of the British Association for the Advancement of Science in 1899.
 He died of a seizure at San Remo in Italy on 12 February 1909.

-He is buried in the cemetery in San Remo, and memorialised on the grave of his wife at St Machar's Cathedral in Old Aberdeen.

 Botanical reference

 Species described by him include the climbing fig Ficus pantoniana from New Guinea and northern Australia.

 Honours and memorials

 King took an interest in the Asiatic Society of Bengal, was sometime president of the Agricultural and Horticultural Society of India.
 He also encouraged research among his friends.
 David Douglas Cunningham and Arthur Barclay helped him on matters of plant pathology.
 He received a degree of LL.D. in 1884 and was elected to the Royal Society in 1887.
 As a landscape gardener, he was recognised by the Royal Horticultural Society and awarded the Victoria Medal of Honour in 1901.
 He was awarded the Linnean Medal in 1901.

 For his work on making quinine and distributing it inexpensively he was made an honorary member of the Pharmaceutical Society and given a ring of honour by Czar Alexander III.
 On 1 January 1890 he was invested as a Companion of the Order of the Indian Empire.
 In 1898 he was created K.C.I.E., entitled to the prefix "Sir".
-A memorial was built at San Remo, where he visited every winter from 1898 until his death.
+A memorial was built at his cemetery in San Remo, a place he visited annually from 1898.
 There is a memorial plaque to him and his wife in St Machar's Cathedral, Old Aberdeen.